Ross-Morgan/Life/README.md

 This is your portable host for your digital self in this digitally developed universe

-Hope that the x86 gods let fate grant you `200`, and that they do not send you to the `403` land that `404` of JavaScript's logic
+Hope that the x86 gods let fate grant you `200`, and that they do not send you to the `403` `404` land of JavaScript's logic

 ---
 ---